hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_pixel_art_inspired_wallpaper_featuring_a_retro_sty_cc34eab4-7dfe-4d2b-83cf-57b588785c31-0_0.content.md

 <!--font:Poppins-->

-# Customize Desktop with Retro Robot Background.
+# Customize Desktop with Retro Robot Wallpaper

 Add some personality and fun to your workspace with our pixel art-inspired background featuring a retro-style robot.
 The limited color palette and pixelated lines give it a nostalgic feel that's perfect for fans of classic video games or anyone looking for a cool new background.